drtools-metric

 • Supported languages: Java (for now)

-• ease of filtering results (using the --top option)
+• Easy filtering of results using the --top option

-• Several statistics of metrics, like average, median, standard deviation, first quartile, third quartile, amplitude, min/max values, and upper fence (to detect outliers)
+• Various metric statistics, including average, median, standard deviation, first quartile, third quartile, range, min/max values, and upper fence (for outlier detection)

-• Contextualized results, to facilitate the analysis and investigation (metric thresholds are available here)
+• Contextualized results to facilitate analysis and investigation (metric thresholds are available here)

-• To visualize graphs of project data, simply use drtools-metric visualization.
-To do so, you can generate the data using the -mv option and --save output format.
+• To visualize project data graphs, simply use drtools-metric visualization.
+Generate the data using the -mv option and --save output format.

 Context and Metrics